PrepaidL7/DCS_Portfolio/README.md

 ## Work Experience
 **Intern @ Emprende (_January, 2024 - July 2024_)**

-- Conducted an in-depth analysis of credit risk metrics, leveraging statistical models and machine learning tools.
 - Supported the data engineering process, including cleaning, preprocessing, and merging large datasets.
 - Designed and implemented a logistic regression model to classify credit approval, achieving interpretability of key financial variables and aiding decision making.
 - Developed a random forest model for credit risk assessment, improving prediction accuracy by 5%, with a total precision of 91.58%.